 - I am interested in research, but I am worried about my private information being shared.
 How will my information be protected?

 - I am interested in a trial with medication, but I am worried about side effects.
 How can I learn more about these medicines and their risks?

 - If I sign up for a study, how long will it last?

-The research department sees patients at the Elizabeth Taylor Medical Center location at 1701 14th St. NW. in the research suite, near the Medical Adherence nurses.
+The research department sees patients at our location at 1145 19th St., NW. in the research suite, near the Medical Adherence nurses.
 If you are coming in for an appointment, please check in at the front desk, and let them know you are here for a research appointment.
 We will escort you to the research suite from the waiting area.